Adhira-Deogade/Connected-devices-python/apps/labs/module01/README.md

 ## [System performance app](apps/labs/module01/SystemPerformanceApp.py)
 #### Tasks:
-1. Initialize "system performance adaptop" and runs the thread.
+1. Initialize "system performance adaptor" and runs the thread.
 2. Then waits indefinitely

 ## How to run the app: